We do not accept paper applications. Please apply online.

 Where do I mail my additional materials?

-For faster processing and application review, please do not mail materials but submit them online through your application account (except for required official transcripts and test scores).
-If you mail credentials, please send your application materials to:
+For faster processing and application review, please do not mail materials but submit them online through your application account.
+Upon admission, official transcripts from the institution at which your highest degree was earned will be required.
+Please mail them to:

 University Administration Building Room 121